SolidWallOfCode/txn_box/doc/misc.en.rst

 For performance reasons the comparison ends as soon as the result is known.
 For example ``for-all`` stops as soon as any comparison doesn't match.

-The comparison ``tuple`` takes a list of comparisons and applies them in order to the list.
+The comparison :txb:cmp:`as-tuple` takes a list of comparisons and applies them in order to the list.
 Any of the list comparisons can be used as the last comparison of a tuple in which case it is applied to the remaining elements of the tuple.
 Note an empty comparison always matches which can be used to skip elements in the tuple.

 As an example, to check if any element of the "Via" field has the string "trafficserver" ::

-   with: creq-field<via>::by-value
+   with: ua-req-field<via>
    select:
    -  for-any:
       -  contains<nc>: "trafficserver"
       do: # invoked if any Via value matched

-Note selecting on just :code:`creq-field<via>` would only check the first "Via" field.
+Note selecting on just :code:`ua-req-field<via>` would only check the first "Via" field.

 Finally, for fields like "Set-Cookie", handling must be done by the actual fields in the message header.
 Here is an example that walks the "Set-Cookie" fields and if the domain is set to "example.one", that specific field is removed. ::

-   with: ursp-field<Set-Cookie>::by-field
+   with: upstream-rsp-field<Set-Cookie>
    for-each:
    -  with: ...
       select:
       -  contains<nc>: "Domain=example.one;"
          do:
-         -  ursp-field<...>: NULL
+         -  upstream-field<...>: NULL

 The notation "..." is a reference to the active feature, just as it as an extractor.
 Not all directives support this - if one does, this is noted in the deescription along with the associated extractor(s) that extract a corresponding active feature.
 In particular, a field directive of this form can only be used with an active feature by the corresponding extractor.
-In this case, ``creq-field<...>`` would be invalid, only ``ursp-field<...>`` will work because the active feature was extracted by the ``ursp-field`` extractor.
+In this case, ``ua-req-field<...>`` would be invalid, only ``upstream-rsp-field<...>`` will work because the active feature was extracted by the ``upstream-rsp-field`` extractor.

 It's interesting to compare this to an alternative that looks similar but isn't quite the same ::

-   with: ursp-field<Set-Cookie>::by-field
+   with: upstream-rsp-field<Set-Cookie>::by-field
    select:
    -  for-all:
       -  contains<nc>: "Domain=example.one;"
          do:
-         -  ursp-field<...>: NULL
+         -  upstream-rsp-field<...>: NULL

 The difference is ``for-all`` is a comparison and will stop at the first element that doesn't match.
 ``for-each`` will always do all elements.
 Similar differences exist if ``for-any`` or ``for-none``